Marriage plus?

 This pattern cannot be altered by human cultures or state laws; not by societal, legal or religious conventions.
 Whatever constituted the first legitimate marriage determines the constitution of marriage for all time.
 The God-given pattern in Genesis is not a minimum requirement but the maximum required of any couple for their marriage to be legitimate in the sight of God.

 Genesis 2.24 provides the pattern: Therefore a man shall leave his father and mother and be joined to his wife, and they shall become one flesh.
 This divine blue-print was central to the teaching of the Lord Jesus (Matthew 19.3ff and Mark 10.6ff) and the Apostle Paul.
 Marriage is defined as an agreement between a biological male and a biological female who freely choose to live together in an intimate and permanent relationship (Genesis 2.25; 4.17; 11.29).
-Marriage reflects the inner life of the Holy Trinity: a loving, self-giving, equal companionship.
+Marriage reflects the inner life of the Holy Trinity: a loving, self-giving, equal companionship: a homoousious relationship, of the same substance, of full equality

 Scripture introduces no 'added extras'.
 All complications are human inventions.
-These include 'Christian weddings', which are rooted not in Scripture but Jewish customs, Roman civil practices and much later developments of Church tradition.
+These include the whole culture of 'weddings', which are not rooted in Scripture but human, civil customs, late developments of Church traditions and commercial, financial avarice.

 New Testament Christian communities had no fixed liturgy for weddings.
 A wedding was a private or civil matter.
-It was centuries later that the Catholic Church introduce a wedding liturgy with its declaration that marriage is a 'sacrament'.
-Protestants have always rejected that idea and viewed marriage as a civil institution, administered by the state or community, sometimes with an optional church blessing.
+Only centuries later, in the Medieval Catholic Church were wedding liturgies introduced, with the idea that marriage is a 'sacrament'.
+Protestants have always resisted that idea and viewed marriage as a religious institution - established by God's decree, and a civil institution - administered by the state or the community, sometimes with an optional but not obligatory church 'blessing'.

-When we look in the Bible for specific legislation about marriage we find no definitions, descriptions or prescriptions concerning the requirements for marriage in addition to those in Genesis 1 and 2.
-There is no guidance to what a wedding might be and no demand for a wedding.
+We search the Bible in vain for any specific definitions, descriptions or prescriptions concerning the procedures necessary to legitimise a marriage in addition to what we find in Genesis 1 and 2.
+There is no Biblical guidance on what a wedding might be or should be and no obligation that a wedding must initiate a marriage.
 Nowhere does the Bible stipulate any form of 'engagement' or 'betrothal'.
-And nowhere does it stipulate a 'wedding ceremony' is required to legitimise a marriage in the sight of God.
-Following this principal The Westminster Confession of Faith and The Baptist Confession of Faith 1689 omit any reference to 'weddings' when they refer to marriage.
+Following this principal The Westminster Confession of Faith and The Baptist Confession of Faith 1689 omit any reference to 'weddings' where they refer to marriage.

 Whatever a so-called 'Christian wedding' may be, it is not found in the Bible.
-Scripture describes certain weddings and wedding customs, but gives no warrant for the culture of weddings developed in our society: exchanging rings, 'giving away' the bride, white dresses and veils, wedding gifts or vows.
+Scripture does indeed record certain weddings and some wedding customs, but Scripture gives no warrant for the pattern of weddings that have been developed in our society: exchanging rings, 'giving away' the bride, white dresses and veils, wedding gifts or even wedding 'vows'.

-It has to be understood that a description of an event in Scripture never constitutes a Biblical precept, obligation or command.
-The Bible describes weddings but does not demand what it describes must be copied.
-Biblical descriptions do not constitute Christian obligations.
+It has to be understood that the record of an event in Scripture never constitutes a Biblical obligation or command to imitate that event.
+The Bible may describe weddings, it does not demand them.
+Biblical descriptions of events do not constitute Christian obligations to copy those events.